MoncefDrew/gdgc-hack/hack team/README.md

    - `login`: sign in into the admin account
    - `forgotPassword`: request a link for the password reset
    - `resetPassword`: change the account password
+   - `checkIn`: Check in a participant during the event
+   - `getAllCheckIns`: Retrieve all participants who have checked in
+   - `sendAcceptanceEmail`: Send acceptance emails to all accepted teams
+   - `sendWaitlistNotification`: Send waitlist notifications to all non-accepted participants

 This controller-based architecture helps organize business logic, separates concerns, and makes the codebase more maintainable.